datawire/ambassador-docs/docs/emissary/pre-release/topics/install/migrate-to-2-recommended.md

 ## Install $productName$ $version$ alongside $productName$ 1.X

 **This is the recommended migration path** when migrating from $productName$ 1.X to
-$productName$ 2.X.It will preserve the functionality of your existing $productName$ 1.X installation until the new $productName$ 2.X installation is verified to work, and it does not require changing any resources to `getambassador.io/v3alpha1` until after the
+$productName$ 2.X.It preserves the functionality of your existing $productName$ 1.X installation until the new $productName$ 2.X installation is verified to work, and it does not require changing any resources to `getambassador.io/v3alpha1` until after the
 $productName$ 1.X installation is shut down.